Why we’re Craft CMS developers

 - Unlimited user groups — Create multiple user groups with custom permissions.

-- Branded control panel — Personalize the control panel for your brand.
+- Branded control panel — Personalise the control panel for your brand.

-- Branded communication — Customize system email messages and provide a custom email template.
+- Branded communication — Customise system email messages and provide a custom email template.

-Enterprise — Get in tough with Pixel & Tonic
+Enterprise — Get in touch with Pixel & Tonic

 There's also an Enterprise version for when the project has specific licensing requirements.
 This includes everything in Pro, plus: